How to revive a dying palm tree | 6 Easy Steps

-There are a few easy steps to revive a dying palm tree.
-Planting potted palm trees in clean pots with new potting soil, watering them with dilute nitrogen fertilizer and covering them with new bark mulch gives the plant the best chance of recovery.
-Regular water will also help the palm tree to grow new leaves.
+To revive a dying palm tree repot them into clean pots with new potting soil, water them with dilute seaweed solution and place them in a part shade position.
+Regular water will also help the palm tree to grow new leaves and recover if it has dried out.

 Palm trees will go dormant over the cooler months so if you are coming into winter you may need to wait for new palm fronds (leaves) to appear.
 My golden cane palms have gone dormant over winter and are now sending up new fronds as the weather has just started to warm in spring.